Charles Townshend (British Army officer): Prisoner of war

-He was transported to Constantinople where he was quartered in comfort for the remainder of the war on the island of Heybeliada in the Sea of Marmara before being transferred over to the island of Prinkipo (now Büyükada, Turkey).
-During his time in Istanbul, Townshend became friends with Enver Pasha, who treated him as an honoured guest.
-They conversed in French, in which both men were fluent, as Enver spoke no English while Townshend spoke no Turkish.
-Townshend was quoted in Ottoman newspapers as saying he was pleased to be "the honored guest of Enver Pasha's nation" (a statement that he did not deny making after the war).
+Townshend was well treated by his Ottoman captors.
+He was transported to Istanbul where he was quartered in comfort for the remainder of the war on the island of Heybeliada in the Sea of Marmara before being transferred over to the island of Prinkipo (now Büyükada, Turkey).
+During his time in Istanbul, Townshend became friends with General Enver Pasha, the Ottoman minister of war who treated him as an honoured guest.
+Enver spoke no English while Townshend spoke no Turkish, but they were both fluent in French, and in that language they held their conversations in.
+Townshend was quoted in Ottoman newspapers as saying he was pleased to be "the honored quest of Enver Pasha's nation" (a statement that he did not deny making after the war).
 Townshend was given use of a Turkish naval yacht, and took part in receptions held in his honour at the Sultan's palace.
-Whilst still in captivity in 1917, he was invested as a Knight Commander of the Order of the Bath (KCB).
+Whilst still in captivity in 1917 he was made a Knight Commander of the Order of the Bath (KCB) by the British Government.
 The German newspaper editor Friedrich Schrader reported that Townshend appeared personally in the Istanbul offices of his newspaper Osmanischer Lloyd to receive the cable from London announcing the award.
-About Townshend's behaviour in Constantinople, Dixon commented: Underneath the agreeable veneer lay a fatal flaw that showed itself in a ravenous, self-destructive hunger for popular acclaim.
-Though its origins remain obscure, Townshend gave the impression of a man who at some time had suffered traumatic damage to his self-esteem, which resulted in an everlasting need to be loved ...
-Townshend tried very hard to get his wife Alice to join him in his captivity, writing that he was being allowed to live in an English-style country house, the Villa Hampson on the island of Prinkipo, telling her how happy he would be if she did.
-Alice refused her husband's invitations, and presciently warned him that the impression that he was enjoying his captivity too much would not help his image in Britain.
-In contrast to the fate of his men dying in POW camps in Anatolia, the most damaging event to Townshend that occurred during his captivity was in 1917 when he learned that his first cousin had fathered a son (who had been born in May 1916 as he went into captivity) which meant that Townshend, to his dismay, would not inherit the title of Marquess Townshend after all.

-During the war, the Ottoman state waged genocidal campaigns against the Armenian and Assyrian minorities, which attracted much unfavorable publicity around the world.
+About Townshend's behaviour in Constantinople, Dixon commented: "Underneath the agreeable veneer lay a fatal flaw that showed itself in a ravenous, self-destructive hunger for popular acclaim.
+Through its origins remain obscure, Townshend gave the impression of a man who at some time had suffered traumatic damage to his self-esteem, which resulted in an everlasting need to be loved" Townshend tried very hard to get his wife Alice to join him in his captivity, writing that he being allowed to live in an English-style country house, the Villa Hampson on the island of Prinkipo in the Sea of Marmara, telling her how very happy he would be if she were to join him on Prinkipo.
+Alice Townshend refused her husband's invitations, and presciently warned him that the impression that he was enjoying his captivity too much would not help his image in Britain.
+In contrast to the fate of his men dying in POW camps in Anatolia, the most damaging event to Townshend that occurred during his captivity was in 1917 when he learned that his first cousin had fathered a son, which meant that Townshend would not inherit the title of marquess or Raynham Hall after all, news that he took very badly.
+During the First World War, the Ottoman state carried out mass deportation campaigns against the Armenian minority, which attracted widespread unfavorable publicity around the world.
 The favourable treatment of Townshend was largely because he served the public relations needs of the Ottoman state as Enver cannily manipulated Townshend's obsessive need to have the great and mighty pay attention to him for his own advantage.
-Townshend's willingness to praise Enver Pasha in public for his generous hospitality and to issue press statements attacking the British for alleged mistreatment of Ottoman POWs in Egypt served to distract attention from what the Ottomans were doing to the Armenians and Assyrians.
-At the war's end, Townshend, as the most senior British imperial official in Constantinople, was involved in the negotiations for the Ottoman Empire's surrender to the British Empire's advancing Egyptian Expeditionary Force in October 1918.
-Townshend's claim made on his return to Britain that the entire Armistice of Mudros was his work led to an annoyed Field Marshal Allenby issuing a corrective statement saying that Townshend had greatly exaggerated his role in the negotiations.
+Townshend's willingness to praise Enver Pasha in public for his generous hospitality and to issue press statements attacking the British for alleged mistreatment of Ottoman POWs in Egypt served to distract attention from what the Ottomans were doing to the Armenians.
+At the war's end Townshend, as the most senior British imperial official in Istanbul at that moment, was involved in the negotiations for the Ottoman Empire's military surrender to the British Empire's advancing Egyptian Expeditionary Force in October 1918.
+Townshend's claim made on his return to Britain that the entire Armistice of Mudros was all his work led to an annoyed Field Marshal Edmund Allenby to issue a corrective statement saying that Townshend did indeed play a role in negotiating the Armistice of Mudros, but he had greatly exaggerated his role by claiming that the armistice was all his work.